 How Bayonet Industrial Immersion Heaters Work

-Immersed directly in fluids, bayonet immersion heaters efficiently transfer heat to large quantities of liquids, making them a cost-effective option for regulating the temperature of process solutions, oils, heat transfer fluids, and more.
+Immersed directly in fluids, bayonet immersion heaters, or bayonet heat exchangers, efficiently transfer heat to large quantities of liquids, making them a cost-effective option for regulating the temperature of process solutions, oils, heat transfer fluids, and more.

 American Heating Company’s bayonet tank heaters consist of a carbon steel or 316L stainless steel custom-designed tube bundle that efficiently transfers heat, along with a mounting flange that is bolted to the side of the tank.

 Unlike our suction heaters, which are designed to heat liquids as they are pumped, our bayonet heat exchangers are designed to efficiently heat entire tanks of fluid.
 The bayonet heater is completely immersed in the tank and the heating coil is directly exposed to the fluid.
 Learn more about the different heat exchanger options available here.